 Buyer Services in HVAC Consolidation

 In contrast, buyer services in the current HVAC marketplace typically don’t cover a full range of M&A process steps.
-They are simply a way that buyers outsource the outreach and qualification steps.
-Essentially, the sales work.
+They are simply a way that buyers outsource the outreach and qualification steps of their acquisition sales process.

 As you may know, the HVAC marketplace is currently going through a wave of consolidation and the buyers are quite sophisticated.
 Most buyers are funded by private equity and making acquisitions is a core competency of private equity firms.
 Almost all of these buyers have already bought a handful of HVAC companies or even hundreds of companies across a variety of different industries.
 Given that these buyers already know the ins and outs of acquisitions, hiring an advisor for all the support provided by traditional buyer services doesn’t make sense.
 Today’s HVAC buyers need help with primarily one thing: identifying HVAC businesses to buy.